 Base variations: cereals and grains

-Lentils – this super healthy and protein-packed legume is considered the second more manageable to digest legume after mung beans.
+This super healthy and protein-packed legume is considered the second more manageable to digest legume after split mung beans.
 Feel free to use lentils in replacement of mung beans.
-You can use any kind of lentils, such as red lentils (our favorite).
+You can use any kind of lentil, such as red lentils (our favorite).

 Other ayurvedic cleanse spices and herbs

 This herb is a natural coolant.
 It has a sweet and intense aftertaste.
 Mint is great for digestion and can pacify all three doshas.
 Mint is also great for aiding the assimilation of food and treating colic pain.

 Use a teaspoon of dry or fresh mint.
 If using fresh mint, add it 5 minutes before finishing the cooking.